AndrewTrepagnier/python-control/control/interactive/README.md

 - **Hover Information**: Hover over the root locus to see gain, damping ratio, and frequency
 - **Original Plot Style**: Uses the same visual style as the original matplotlib root locus plots
 - **Interactive Info Box**: Small info box in the corner shows real-time information
+- **Cursor Marker**: Green dot follows your mouse to show exactly where you are on the root locus
 - **Poles and Zeros**: Visual display of open-loop poles and zeros
 - **Customizable**: Various options for display and interaction